Privacy protection policy

 Hlboká cesta 2

-More detailed information with regard to the protection of personal data, including the personal data protection act and European regulations, as well as answers to frequently asked questions, can be found on the Office’s website at www.dataprotection.gov.sk, or you can contact the Office at:
+More detailed information regarding the protection of personal data in the Slovak Republic, including the Act on Protection of Personal Data and the European rules of law, as well as frequently asked questions, can be found on the website of the Office: www.dataprotection.gov.sk, or contact the Office: